Home is where one starts from. As we grow older

 Later that day we finally met Alan Cornelius – the old man who had taken the photograph in the woods on Whitsun Monday over sixty years previously.
 He was manning one of the stalls in the village hall WW2 exhibition, and his table was a jumble of WW2 paraphernalia: old ration books, bits of home guard uniform, various pieces of ammunition.
 One part of his collection was dedicated to the story of the relationship between the local children and the evacuees – and amongst the letters and photos we saw our own photograph mounted in a crude wooden frame.
 And it was then we learnt the story of that day out in the woods.
 A moment of late childhood, hanging high and free above the dark shadow of the war, but caught like a dragonfly in ether for the dissection of future generations.

 The last time I saw him was at the Swiss Zoll.
 I turned to give him a wave but he’d been stopped by one of the customs’ officers and was showing him the contents of his bag.
-A flash of something metallic caught my eye but I could not afford to dawdle – the connecting train to our town was already in the port railway station and my husband would be waiting for me at the other end.
+A flash of something metallic caught my eye but I could not afford to dawdle – the local train was already in the port railway station and my husband would be waiting for me at the other end.

 Since then two more summers have passed, and I have yet to return to East Coker, despite my original intentions.
 It is almost as if I dare not build further on the foundations of the flimsy house of my memory.
 Who knows which stone might send the whole edifice tumbling down?
 And even the lost image of my father’s grinning face – forever framed in Alan Cornelius’ father’s Kodak Brownie – has become almost impossible to recall.